livingstyleguide/livingstyleguide/README.md

     ```
     @coffee-script
-    $('.button').click ->
+      $(".button").click ->
-      alert 'Hello World!'
+        alert "Hello World!"
     ```

 ### Font Examples

 Show which fonts should be used on your website—this will output and example text block (A—Z, a—z, 0—9, and some special characters) of the given font.
-It accepts valid CSS like for `font: 32px Comic Sans;`.
+It accepts valid CSS like for `font: 32px comic sans ms;`.

-    @font-example 32px Comic Sans
+    @font-example 32px comic sans ms

 Use your own text (defaults to “ABC…\nabc…\n123…\n!&…” if not set):

-    @font-example 32px Comic Sans:
+    @font-example 32px comic sans ms {
       Schweißgequält zündet Typograf Jakob
       verflixt öde Pangramme an.
+    }

 ### Require Ruby files or Gems